HoPHNiDev/Hemis/README.md

+> [!IMPORTANT]
+> This tool is intended for educational purposes only.
+Use it responsibly and comply with your institution's policies. 🚨

 # 🛠️ Hemis System Bypass

 This script allows you to get answers to tests even during exams!
 Just open your console and run some code. 🧑‍💻